HuiGuanLab/DASD/README.md

 ## Dataset
-If you do not want the dataset and code to be placed together, please modify the 'datapath' parameter in the config file.
+If you do not want the dataset and code to be placed together, please modify the 'datapath' parameter in the configuration file.
 Download [annotations](https://drive.google.com/file/d/1LWp6RVAXUjHvljB0xUDgIg56jQRzPHcC/view?usp=sharing).
 ```
 unzip dataset.zip